Suyash400/Insurance-Policy-Claims-Analytics-Dashboard/README.md

 - Allows users to filter data by policy/customer/claim
 - Highlights claim outcome trends and policy performance
 - Enables drill-through to row-level records for validation and deeper analysis
-- Can be published to Power BI Service for sharing with others

 ---